Magog (DC Comics): The New 52

 In 2011, DC Comics rebooted the DC Universe continuity in an initiative called The New 52.
-Magog's rebooted storyline was depicted in the 4-issue Superman/Wonder Woman story arc "Casualties of War" by Peter J. Tomasi and Doug Mahnke, harkening back to the origin of the Justice League where they repel an invasion of Parademons on Metropolis, but there are civilian casualties, including David Reid's mother (which he blames on them).
+Magog's rebooted storyline was depicted in the 4-issue Superman/Wonder Woman story arc "Casualties of War" by Peter J. Tomasi and Doug Mahnke, harkening back to the origin of the Justice League where they repel a Parademon invasion of Metropolis, but there are civilian casualties, including David Reid's mother (which he blames on them).
 Five years later, the two heroes are fighting two supervillains Major Disaster and the Atomic Skull while the new hero, Wonderstar, a.k.a. an amnesic Reid, aids them.
-Later in issue #14, Wonderstar's powers go out of control while Superman and Wonder Woman restrain him until a magic portal appears in the sky, dropping a golden staff weapon that looks like a two-pronged trident.
-Wonderstar touches it and becomes Magog, under the command of Circe, who had cast spells to transform David Reid and make his wish come true (revenge on Superman and Wonder Woman).
+Later in issue #14, Wonderstar's powers go out of control while Superman and Wonder Woman restrain him until a magic portal appears in the sky, dropping a golden trident.
+Wonderstar touches it and becomes Magog, under the command of Circe, who had cast spells to transform David Reid and fulfill his desire for revenge on Superman and Wonder Woman.
 In Superman/Wonder Woman #17, Circe's desire is for Diana to suffer and watch the death of Superman.
 Circe captures the couple and gloats, but when Wonder Woman outsmarts her, Circe retreats from Superman through a magic portal admitting defeat.
 Magog is defeated by Wonder Woman and deprived of his now-powerless staff, reverting him to a 10-year-old boy.